Labradoratory/JsonPatch.Patchable/README.md

 }
 ```

-In order to take advantage of the `PatchableAttribute`, you must use the specialized `ApplyIfPatchable` extension method included in this library.
+In order to take advantage of the `PatchableAttribute`, you must use the specialized `ApplyToIfPatchable` extension method included in this library.

 ```csharp
 [HttpPatch, Route("{id}")]